embedly/player.js/README.rst

     }

 ``play``
-  fires when the video starts to play
+  fires when the video starts to play.

 ``pause``
+  fires when the video is paused.

+``ended``
-  fires when the video is paused
+  fires when the video is finished.

-``finish``
+``seeked``
-  fires when the video is finished
+  fires when the video is finished.

 ``error``
-  fires when an error occurs
+  fires when an error occurs.